mRybi/sql-generator2/README.md

 Application thats generates database script from diagram

 Frontend react app allows to create entity relationship diagram of a database.
-Backend service creates MSSQL create script of provided ER diagram.
+Backend service creates MSSQL nad MySQL scripts of provided ER diagram.

-Github page for frontend view https://mrybi.github.io/sql-generator2/ SQL code generation not connected
+You can check how it works at: https://gen.sql-generator.pl/